 I believe the trap works best slightly elevated such as on a

 picnic table or deck railing.
 Small plastic food cups used for

 caged pet birds can be hooked onto the wire inside the trap to

 provide the decoys with fresh food and water.
-This trap is also
+Although a bit small, this trap is also

 effective for trapping European Starlings (EUST) during winter